 - ensure that adviser remuneration was free from conflict;

-- act in their customer’s best interest when giving personal financial advice; and
+- ensure that their financial advisers acted in their customer’s best interest when giving personal financial advice; and

-- to provide services where fees were charged.
+- ensure that financial advisers to provide services where fees were charged.

 The class action alleges that as a result of these contraventions, Group Members suffered loss or damage.